Create Accountable & Responsible Employees

 The next step in the process is to identify functions within your company that are prime candidates for delegation.
 These are likely to be functions that you don’t enjoy, areas where performance is lacking due to inattention, and are almost certainly there aren’t any documented systems of standards established yet.

-There are two other important aspects to accountability.
+There are two other important aspects of accountability.
 Respect their authority to make choices and decisions, but clearly set guidelines that establish when they should consult with you and get your input first.
-This can be dialed back if and when performance meets standards.
+This can be dialled back if and when performance meets standards.

 Also give them the assignment of creating and documenting systems that are part of the function, plus a description of the standards expected.
 This will help them to be more effective at ensuring their direct reports are responsible.